seedstack/io-addon/advanced-csv-export.md

 ---

 A CSV template is defined with a `*.csv.properties` file.
-This properties gives you options to change general configuration, define format or provide custom validation.
+This properties gives you options to change general configuration, define format or provide custom validation.<!--more-->

 The available options are:

  <table class="table table-bordered">
  <thead>